arkarsoeDev/otto-nest-next-ecommerce-directory/README.md

 It includes Nestjs api, Front Panel (Nextjs), and Admin Panel (Nextjs).
 All of them are seperate repository.
 (use vpn if u don't see demo images)

+NOTE
+1. nest api should run on localhost:3000
+2. client app should run on localhost:3001
+3. admin panel should run on localhost:3002
+4. stripe must be installed so that stripe webhook can work

 ## 🔗 Links

 #### Nest api